Time trial: Rowing

-In rowing, time trial races, where the boats are sent out at 10 to 20 second intervals, are usually called "head races" A head race is a time-trial competition in the sport of rowing.
+In rowing, time trial races, where the boats are sent out at 10 to 20 second intervals, are usually called "head races."
 Head races are typically held in the fall, winter and spring seasons.
 These events draw many athletes as well as observers.
 In this form of racing, rowers race against the clock where the crew or rower completing the course in the shortest time in their age, ability and boat-class category is deemed the winner.

 Motorsport

 In many forms of motorsport, a similar format is used in qualifying to determine the starting order for the main event, though multiple attempts to set the fastest time are often allowed.
 In rallying, the special stages are run in a time-trial format.
 Other forms of time trials in motorsport include hill-climbing and qualifying.
 A similar race against the clock or time attack is often part of racing video games.

 Time attack is a type of motorsport in which the racers compete for the best lap time.
 Each vehicle is timed through numerous circuits of the track.
 The racers make a preliminary circuit, then run the timed laps, and then finish with a cool-down lap.
 Time attack and time trial events differ by competition format and rules.
 Time attack has a limited number of laps, time trial has open sessions.
 Unlike other timed motorsport disciplines such as sprinting and hillclimbing, the car is required to start off under full rolling start conditions following a warm up lap in which they will have to accelerate out as fast as possible to determine how fast they enter their timed lap.
 Commonly, as the cars are modified road going cars, they are required to have tires authorized for road use.

 Time attack events began in Japan in the mid-1960s.
 They have since spread around the world.
 In the United States, the Super Lap Battle is held at Buttonwillow Raceway Park since 2004.
 In February 2019 a new event called Superlap Battle USA was run at the Circuit of the Americas in Austin, Texas.
 The outright winner was Cole Powelson in the Lyfe Nissan GTR.
 An international event known as World Time Attack Challenge has been held at Sydney Motorsport Park, Australia since 2010 attracting the fastest time attack teams from around the globe to compete.